I Spit on Your Grave (2010 film): Release

 CineTel Films handled the 2010 worldwide theatrical release.
 The film was part of the Texas Frightmare Weekend on May 1, 2010 in the Sheraton Grand Hotel in Irving, Texas, and part of the Film4 Frightfest on August 29, 2010.
-The Canadian unrated version premiered at the Fantasia Festival on July 20, 2010.
+The Canadian unrated version premiered at the Fantasia International Film Festival on July 20, 2010.
 The complete cast and Meir Zarchi, director of the original, were present.
-An unrated version opened theatrically in limited release on October 8, 2010, in the United States.
+An unrated version opened theatrically in limited theatrical release on October 8, 2010, in the United States.
 Coincidentally, another unrated horror film, Hatchet II, opened a week beforehand.

 Home video

 The film's video release in the United States, Canada, Australia and the UK is handled by Anchor Bay Entertainment.
 The DVD and Blu-ray were released in the United States on February 8, 2011.
 The DVD includes an audio commentary by director Steven R. Monroe and producer Lisa Hansen, as well as 11 deleted scenes, and teasers and trailers.

 The DVD was banned in New Zealand just before its April release.

+In Germany, the film was placed on the List of Media Harmful to Young People restricting the access to adults only.